 I love lentils for many reasons but not least is that because they are so small, you can prepare a meal in under half an hour; with only perhaps ten-minutes of your time will you be actively busy.
 You can get on doing something else more interesting while they are cooking.

-Lentils are for those who hate cooking but know they must eat nutritious food if they want to live long in the land.
+Lentils are for those who hate cooking but know they must eat nutritious nosh if they want to live long in the land.
+Convenience foods are the fastest way to pain and suffering.

 However they are rather dull so I like to add a sauce just as they finish cooking.
 Would you enjoy spicy-lentils?